TJNaish/BE-FT-northcoders-news/README.md

 This project is an example of a server for online content management, using MongoDB and an express server model to sort, link and display data.

+You can find a deployed version of this project at https://tnaish-ncnews.herokuapp.com/api

+To download this project, take the following steps:

+-Fork the project to your own git hub profile.
+-Open your terminal, and navigate to where you would like to download the project.
+-Clone the repo, by typing "git clone" and then the URL of your repo (you can find this by clicking the green 'Clone or Download' button)

 config - You should set up a config folder in the root of the project.
 Create an index.js file inside of this, and paste in the following code:

 ----------------------------------------------------------------------------------